ameseee/kwk-level3-swift/sessions/opening_circle_stand_up.markdown

 # Day 2: Stand Up

+* How are you coming in today?
-* What did you learn from yesterday?
+* What's one interesting thing you learned yesterday?
 * What's a specfic goal you have for yourself today?

 ---